billkarsh/SpikeGLX/Markdown/BIST_Help.md

 | *Signal Path*         | Signal fidelity check |
 | *Noise Level*         | Amplifier noise check |

+### IMPORTANT

+#### Shift Register Error

+A critical resource for programming the settings is broken.
+Depending upon how badly damaged the probe is, it might "run," but you have no way of knowing which electrodes are connected or which references are being used.

+#### Parallel Serial Bus Error

+This most commonly occurs when the probe flex is not seated well in the headstage.
+It will usually clear if you carefully close the clasp on the ZIF while pushing the flex squarely and firmly into the ZIF all the way.

+#### Signal Path Error / Noise Level Error

+These two BISTs are somewhat qualitative and oversensitive.
+If the only thing wrong is that one or both of these two tests fails, the probe may well be fine...

+Try running the probe in air if your lab isn't too noisy.
+If you need to, run in saline with external referencing selected and connected to the bath.
+Look at the traces.
+Is the noise level within expectation?
+Are the traces fairly homogeneous?
+The RMS value for the selected graph can be read off in the bottom of the Graphs window; 8 uV or lower is typical.

+Open the Graph window's online ShankViewer.
+Colorize for AP or LFP.
+Does the probe activity look fairly uniform?
+These are reliable indicators that the probe is working.

+#### Bad Channels

+It is common that three or four channels on the probe have overly large noise or variation in amplitude.
+If a few channels look bad but the other channels look normal, then use the probe, but list its bad channels as such in the `Each probe` table on the `IM Setup` tab.
+This will mask them from use in CAR within SpikeGLX, CatGT and Jennifer Colonell's ecephys pipeline.

+#### Headstage Testing

+Bad headstages are exceedingly rare.
+If you are getting errors like:

+`Error 44 'NO_LINK: No headstage detected on port X'`

+It is probably a poor connection between the probe flex and headstage.
+Keep playing with that.
+Sometimes changing the pairing between probe and headstage will help because the tiny ZIF connectors are not manufactured to super tight tolerances and sometimes the ZIF clasp can weaken and fail to close tightly onto the flex.

+The next thing to suspect is a bad 5-meter cable.
+Sometimes the leads can wiggle loose inside the Omnetics connectors after many dis/connect cycles.

+In any case, it is very unlikely that the headstage has an electronic issue.
+There is little reason to try the headstage tester dongle, which, by the way, is not supported in the latest imec firmware, hence, not supported in the current SpikeGLX-phase30.

 ```
 Terminology:
     HW     = hardware